F3lixP4lm/threejs-Block-Config/README.md

 # threejs-Block-Config

-Sample app for using bon threejs in react.
+Sample app for using threejs with react.
-Positioning and colouring of blocks
+Positioning and colouring of blocks.

 ```
 npm start